 5G Technology 5G Requirements 5G NR, New Radio 5G NG NextGen Network 5G waveforms & modulation 5G multiple access scheme 5G mmWave Massive MIMO & beam-forming Frequency bands & channels Data channels: physical, transport & logical

 The 5G NextGen, NG core network will play a key role in enabling the performance of the 5G mobile communications system.

 Defining the next-generation architecture is the responsibility of the 3GPP's System Architecture (SA) Technical Specification Group on Service and System Aspects.

-The study phase, completed last year in 2016, outlines what this new core network, known as NG Core, or NextGen core network, will look like.
+The study phase, completed in 2016 and outlined what this new core network, known as NG Core, or NextGen core network, will look like.

 5G NextGen NG core network basics

 The requirements for the network for 5G will be particularly diverse.
 In one instance, very high bandwidth communications are needed, and in other applications there is a need for exceedingly low latency, and then there are also requirements for low data rate communications for machine to machine and IoT applications.